 Another theory is that the quality of the kava supplements was to blame.

-Stem peelings, which are considered a waste product, were purchased by supplement companies as a cheap source of kava extract.
-(26)
+Leaves, stems, and bark , which are considered waste products, were being used by supplement companies as a cheap source of kava extract.

 Manufacturers used alcohol or acetone to extract kavalactones, rather than soaking the root in water the traditional way.
 (27)